 • Culture:

 Turkish culture was full of surprises for me personally.
-When I first started to know Turkish culture, it was back when I studied in Kyrgyz-Turkish girls high school in Kyrgyzstan; I thought it had more or less the same culture as that of Kyrgyzstan.
+When I first started to know Turkish culture, it was back when I studied in a Kyrgyz-Turkish girls high school in Kyrgyzstan; I thought it had more or less the same culture as that of Kyrgyzstan.
 However, my opinion totally changed when I came to Turkey.
 Despite the fact that there were many similarities, it took some time for me to get used to Turkish culture and even after the five years of living in Turkey, I did not assimilate it completely.
 It is also important to note that Turkish culture is so much heterogeneous.
-When I was in Turkey, I had a chance to travel all over Turkey and their culture highly differed from one region to another and in some regions, there are people who are highly conservative and follow more of an eastern way of living, while others in the same region choose the western way of living.
+When I was in Turkey, I had a chance to travel all over Turkey and their culture highly differed from one region to another in some regions, there are people who are highly conservative and follow more of an eastern way of living, while others in the same region choose the western way of living.

 • Student life: